FireIsGood/spaceman.nvim/README.md

 ### Basic Setup

 Each entry in `directories` is a path to the parent of many workspaces.
 Each entry in `workspaces` is a specific workspace with its custom name and the path.
+Workspaces can override specific folders in a directory entry if you would like a specific name or if you would like to include nested workspaces.

 All paths are expanded and normalized, so you can use `~` as short for your home directory.

-Since opening the directory only changes directory to it, you will likely want to add hooks to delete buffers and/or set up sessions.

 Basic setup using directories, workspaces: